 On a given day you might find her teaching patients about skin care with Altiora Plastic Surgery and Medspa’s amazing cleansing, moisturizing and anti-aging products.
 Likewise, you might see Diane assisting a patient with pre or post-operative care.

 Alternatively, she could be explaining scar treatment to a cancer patient.
 You might hear her discussing a new patient’s skin care history.
 Or she might be reviewing details of homecare to a breast cancer patient.

 Whereas many spa aestheticians only pamper a client’s appearance, you might find a medical aesthetician like Diana dealing with trauma patients or burn survivors.
 She particularly enjoys administering the meticulous challenges of micro-needling or oxy-light treatments.
-These are used to treat hyperpigmentation and acne scarring.
+Hyperpigmentation and acne scarring use this treatment procedure.
 Diana Hill loves to see the way these treatments rejuvenate skin and restore texture and tone to the cells.